 Welcome to Wroclaw city, which gives a name and host to the 53rd edition of the Wratislavia Cantans Festival.
-We are going to explore the idea of liberation.
-The festival commemorates the centenary of Poland’s regained independence in a broader context.
 From 7–16 September, classical music lovers are in for a variety of works by Haydn, Verdi or Szymanowski in rendering from the celebrated conductor Sir John Eliot Gardiner and star soloists such as baritone Mariusz Kwiecień and soprano Sandrine Piau.
 We are glad to introduce our 7 days Musical Tour to Wroclaw and its vicinity.

 We suggest arriving at Copernicus Airport of Wroclaw.
 You will be transferred to the hotel in the center of the city.
 Today we do not plan any organized activities.
 So you have time to relax after the flight and to get ready for the next day.